Carbon, Energy and Business Travel

 Our Virtualized Desktop Infrastructure (VDI) enables a highly efficient desktop computing environment in our offices and facilitates:

-Desktop Power Management: Our power-management solution, which is deployed on approximately 40,000 Desktop Client PCs across our global offices, saves an estimated $1 million annually on power and associated cooling costs.
+Desktop Power Management: We have deployed globally refreshed our desktops and monitors offering lower power utilization and is combined with our power-management solution.
+Our power-management solution, which is deployed on approximately 50,000 Desktop Client PCs across our global offices, saves an estimated $1 million annually on power and associated cooling costs.

 Desktop Video Conferencing: Our continued adoption of personal computer and smart device-based video collaboration solutions enables wider access to video conference services for our global communication needs.
 The strategy results in reduced global travel requirements, less energy consumption than traditional video conference rooms, and access to firm video services from any global location.

-Work from Home Collaboration Tools: In light of COVID-19, we have rolled out a suite of collaboration tools (Zoom, BlueJeans, Jabber) to enable our people to stay connected with each other, our clients and stakeholders.
-These tools are an opportunity to drive real change through our system and enable more modern ways of working.
+Work from Home Collaboration Tools: In light of COVID-19, we have rolled out a suite of collaboration tools (e.g., Zoom, Jabber) to enable our people to stay connected with each other, our clients and stakeholders.
+These tools are an opportunity to drive real change through our system and enable more modern ways of working without needing additional hardware which would drive up energy use.

 III.
 Reducing the Impact of Our Data Centers

-We work to maximize the operational efficiency of the building infrastructure and technology systems in our data centers by consolidating facilities, by driving efficiency in how we power and cool them and by optimizing the efficiency and utilization of technology equipment.
+We work to maximize the operational efficiency of the building infrastructure and technology systems in our data centers by consolidating facilities, by driving efficiency in how we power and cool the facilities through deployments such as chiller plant optimization, LED lighting and partial free cooling infrastructure.

 Environmental Data Verification